Taking A Vegas To Grand Canyon National Park Small Group Tour

 Each tour to the Grand Canyon South Rim includes a brief visit to the Grand Canyon Caverns on the way.
 Grand Canyon Caverns are located directly off of historic Route 66 just a short drive from Peach Springs, Arizona.
 They are not as well know as the Grand Canyon, but they are certainly as amazing.

 Stopping at the caverns for one hour, you will have the chance to stretch your legs, explore the expansive property, and get your lunch included in the tour package.
 Additionally, while at the caverns, you can choose to add on a 45 minute caverns experience tour.
-This tour will take you nearly 300 feet underground in an elevator.
+This tour will take you over 200 feet underground in an elevator.
 You will then follow a guide who leads you to the large caverns.

 There are two main rooms to experience in the caverns, both being larger than a football field.
 Each room of the cave has mesmerizing natural features to see.
 Your guide is an expert in the caverns history and environment so you will learn a lot along the way.